 Similarly, there is a fake academia.
 The universities are corrupt, possibly beyond repair.
 They don’t just promote bad science but are often explicitly anti-scientific, claiming that science is part of the white patriarchy.

 The Intellectual Dark Web can be thought of as the analogue to the alternative media.
 It is an alternative to the fake academia, trying to create a platform for reviving scientific and intellectual debate.
-Time will tell whether the group will succeed, but their progress so far presents grounds for optimism.Readers: Remember to hit the best aggregator for conservative news and commentary – WhatFinger.com
+Time will tell whether the group will succeed, but their progress so far presents grounds for optimism.Feel free to comment below.
+And remember to check out the web’s best conservative news aggregator Whatfinger.com